-This target was chosen as the metric is forward-looking and focused on the transition that needs to occur in the future in order to achieve net zero aims globally.
+These targets were chosen as the metric is forward-looking and focused on the transition that needs to occur in the future in order to achieve net-zero aims globally.
 It is also consistent with the Trustee's aspiration to achieve net-zero emissions by no later than 2050.

-Achieving the above target will improve the relevant assets' alignment with a 1.5°C pathway, which is expected to help manage climate-related risks to the Plan by:
+Achieving these targets will improve the relevant assets' alignment with a 1.5°C pathway, which is expected to help manage climate-related risks to the Plan by: